 - Community-based support from other artists who have lived experience

 - Other membership benefits (opportunities to access studio space, equipment, courses and public presentations)

 What we need from you:

-- A description of your current artistic practice or interests (250 words max)
+- A description of your current artistic practice and creative accomplishments (250 words max)

 - A description of your participation in the Workman Arts community (including how long you’ve been a member, any Workman Arts programs/presentations/events you have participated in and how) (250 words max)